Camilatavaresg/camilatavaresg/README.md

 - From 🇧🇷 living in 🇬🇧

-- I'm a Front-End developer since 2021. 💻
+- I'm a Front-End developer

 - I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.